How Much Protein to Build Muscle? Most people eat

-Lean Mass Weight (Kg) x 2.75 = Daily Protein Requirement
+Body Mass Weight (Kg) x (between 1.2grams and 1.7 grams = Daily Protein Requirement

-So, therefore our 160 lb, 20% body fat man should be shooting for 160 grams of protein in his daily diet.
+So, therefore our 160 lb body person should be shooting for 72 to 124 grams of protein in his daily diet.

 What if you're trying to build more muscle?
 Shouldn't you eat even more protein?
 Not necessarily.
 There's been evidence that bodybuilders, much like exercisers or athletes, do require more protein but that any more than double the RDA won't necessarily help you build more muscle.
 In one study, experts studied three groups of weight lifters: A low protein group (0.86 g/kg), a moderate protein group (1.40 g/kg) and a high protein group (2.40 g/kg) and found that, "There were no effects of varying protein intake on indexes of lean body mass."

-How Much Protein to Build Muscle but keep the fat off?
+What percentage of protein to build muscle but keep the fat off?

 Calculating Protein as a Percentage of Total Calories

 Another way to calculate how much protein you need is by using daily calorie intake and the percentage of calories that will come from protein.
 To do this, you'll need to know how many calories your body needs each day.

 After you've figured out your maintenance calories, next figure out what percentage of your diet will come from protein.
 The percentage you choose will be based on your goals, fitness level, age, body type and metabolic rate.
 Most experts recommend that your protein intake be somewhere between 15 and 30%.
 When you've determined your desired percentage of protein, multiply that percentage by the total number of calories for the day.

 For a 160 lb female, calorie intake=2000 calories and using the protein amount as determined earlier in the low end suggested

 n=87 grams(see above) = 87g x 4 calories/g =348 calories of per day This 348 calories divided by total calories of 2000 calories = 17.4%: